The cylindrical contact homology of universally tight sutured contact solid tori: Background

 If $\tau$ is a trivialization of $\xi$ over $\gamma$, we can then define the Conley-Zehnder index.
-In $3$-dimensional situation, we can explicitly describe the Conley-Zehnder index and its behavior under multiple covers as follows:
+In $3$-dimensional case, we can explicitly describe the Conley-Zehnder index and its behavior under multiple covers in the following way: